buddhikaeshan/Ashocars/readme.txt

 AshoCars is a car sales website designed to showcase vehicles through a beautifully crafted gallery.
 Built using HTML5, CSS, and JavaScript, it provides a visually appealing and user-friendly experience.

 🌟 Live Demo
-🔗 Check out the website: AshoCars
+🔗 Check out the website: https://ashocars.com/

 🚀 Features
 Car Gallery – A collection of car images displayed in a stylish layout.